IELTS General Writing Task 1: Letter Writing

 - Identify appropriate style (formal, semi-formal or personal)

-- Brainstorm, make up your story, write down the main keywords and make sure you cover all the points
+- Brainstorm, make up your story, write down the main keywords and make sure you cover and clearly address all the points

 - Decide how to open the letter